nonyonah/hedwig/README.md

    # Update the values in .env with your configuration
    ```

+4. Configure CDP API keys:
+   - Sign up for a Coinbase Developer Platform account at https://www.coinbase.com/cloud
+   - Create a new project and generate API keys
+   - Add your CDP_API_KEY_ID and CDP_API_KEY_SECRET to your .env file

-4. Start the development server:
+5. Start the development server:
    ```bash
    npm run dev
    # or